Genivia/ugrep/README.md

            -W, --with-hex
                   Output binary matches in hexadecimal, leaving text matches alone.
-                  This option is equivalent to the --binary-files=with-hex option with --hexdump=2C.
-To omit the matching line from the hex output, combine option --hexdump with option -W.  See also option -U.
+                  This option is equivalent to the --binary-files=with-hex option.
+                  To omit the matching line from the hex output, use both options -W and --hexdump.
+See also options -U.

            -w, --word-regexp
                   The PATTERN is searched for as a word, such that the matching text